datalad-handbook/book/docs/usecases/RStudio_user.rst

 .. \_usecase_Rstat:

-My first steps as a RStudio users
+DataLad and RStudio: First steps
 ---------------------------

 .. index:: !
 Usecase; R users quickstart

-This use case sketches typical entry points for R and Rstudio users.
+This use case sketches typical entry points for R and `Rstudio <https://en.wikipedia.org/wiki/RStudio>`_ users.

 #.
 A repository having submodules for data and code is cloned.
 #.
-R scripts are developped in Rstudio
+R scripts are developed in Rstudio
 #.
-R scripts are run usind datalad run
+R scripts are run using ``datalad run``

-This is a `hello world` type of analysis, used only for demonstration purposes
+This is a `hello world` type of analysis, used only for demonstration purposes.

 The Challenge
 ^^^^^^^^^^^^^

-Max has been using Rstudio together with GitHub for a long time.
-They know how git works.
-Max has learned that git will not work with their new project, because there will be too many files and some dataset files will be too large.
+Max has been using Rstudio together with :term:`GitHub` for a long time.
+They know how :term:`Git` works.
+Max has learned that Git will not work with their new project, because there will be too many files and some dataset files will be too large.
-Max read the datalad handbook basics and is decided to apply datalad.
+Max read the DataLad :ref:`Handbook Basics <basics-intro>`_ and is decided to use DataLad to version control larger files, link repositories as DataLad dataset hierarchies, and record analysis provenance.
 Max still want to use Rstudio and a combination of R and python scripts for the data analysis.

 Bobby is a data manager who already learned (the hard way), how to handle datalad using Rstudio.
-They have also created a GIN repository with submodules for data and for code, using the Tonic tool and templates.
+They have also created a :term:`GIN` repository with :term:`submodule`\s for data and for code, using the [Tonic tool and templates](https://gin-tonic.netlify.app).

 Setting up